Uwaldo Pérez

-Uwaldo Mohamed Pérez Morrison (born 25 October 1979) is a Guatemalan former football defender who last played for USAC of the Guatemalan premier division.
+Uwaldo Mohamed Pérez Morrison (born 25 October 1979) is a Guatemalan former professional footballer who played as a defender.

 Club career

 Born in the capital city Guatemala City, Pérez started his professional career at local Guatemalan giants Municipal and then had a spell at their eternal rivals CSD Comunicaciones.
 He then played for Marquense, Antigua and Suchitepéquez before joining Heredia in summer 2007.
 He moved to Sacachispas in April 2010.

 In June 2010 he was revealed as one of several reinforcements of USAC.

 International career

 He made his debut for Guatemala in a January 2000 friendly match against Panama and has earned a total of 19 caps, scoring 1 goal.
 He has represented his country in 6 FIFA World Cup qualification matches and played at the 2001 UNCAF Nations Cup and the 2002 CONCACAF Gold Cup.

 His most recent international was a January 2003 friendly match against El Salvador.